learn-co-curriculum/key-for-min-value/README.md

 # Key For Min Value

-Complete spec.rb and build a method that finds the key in a hash whose value is the lowest.
+Complete spec/key_for_min_spec.rb and build a method that finds the key in a hash whose value is the lowest.